John Austin (highwayman)

 However, for Austin the noose slipped up the back of his neck, and as the cart was taken from under him the slackness in the rope prevented rapid asphyxiation.
 It was said it took 10 minutes for him to choke to death.
-As Austin was a murderer, his body was cut down and sent for formal dissection by The Company of Surgeons at the Surgeon's Hall in the Old Bailey.
+After Austin was hanged, his body was cut down and sent for formal dissection by The Company of Surgeons at the Surgeon's Hall in the Old Bailey.

 The gallows were dismantled after the execution.
 Future public hangings were now conducted on a scaffold named the "new drop" outside the Newgate.